babblequest/PuzzleRoom/README.md

 # PuzzleRoom
 Escape room or puzzle room single page app

 This is a single web page app created for the Cornell Elementary Advanced math group.

+## Installation
+To use simply clone or download the respository and open the index.html page in your web browser.
+Project the web page on a wall and enable your web browser's kiosk mode.

+## Description

 A missile has been mistakenly launched.
 Only you and your team can stop it.
 Find the clues and enter the code to stop the missile.
 This is the result of the capstone project for my elementary advanced math group.
 I found this project to be interesting in that it required the team to be creative and work on a very open ended problem set.
 Many of my advanced kids found it hard to create something without any set parameters.